-> When the flow is achieved, you should proceed with setting up a pull system of work, which is another key aspect of Lean management that can prove to be quite impossible with the traditional leadership model.
+When the flow is achieved, you should set up a pull system of work, which is another key aspect of Lean management that can prove to be quite impossible with the traditional leadership model.
 This is among the most difficult changes for managers who are used to delegating work all the time.

-> Pull is a system with a limit on the work that can be in progress simultaneously.
+Pull is a system with a limit on the work that can be in progress simultaneously.

-> This way everyone focuses on one thing at a time and only start working on new assignments when they have the capacity to process them without abandoning something that is currently in progress.
+This way, everyone focuses on one thing at a time and only starts working on new assignments when they can process them without abandoning something that is currently in progress.

-> Therefore, the tasks are pulled from the backlog instead of being pushed into the process, causing abandoning of unfinished work.
+Therefore, the tasks are pulled from the backlog instead of being pushed into the process, causing the abandonment of unfinished work.

-> Simply said, instead of constantly trying to look for free people and push work into their hands, by adopting a culture of shared leadership, you should be confident that they will find work when they are done.
+Simply said, instead of constantly trying to look for free people and push work into their hands, by adopting a culture of shared leadership, you should be confident that they will find work when they are done.

-> Arguably the most important benefit of the shared leadership model for Lean management is that it allows continuous improvement to blossom.
-It gives each team member the opportunity to take ownership of their process.
+Arguably the most important benefit of the shared leadership model for Lean management is that it allows continuous improvement to blossom.
+It allows each team member to take ownership of their process.

-> This is due to the fact that they will have more room to improve by providing them with the liberty of making some decisions and therefore strive to become better at what they do so they can show that the trust is well-placed.
+This is because they will have more room to improve by providing them with the liberty of making some decisions and therefore strive to become better at what they do so they can show that the trust is well-placed.

-> Individual improvement is just one side of the coin.
+Individual improvement is just one side of the coin.
 Your team will feel more secure to suggest improvements to their workflow and conduct experiments.

 Nonetheless, when they have ownership of their workflow, they will be able to continuously develop as a group and achieve a symbiosis of their actions.